mynksnh/ArchKatas2022/Readme.md

 ![Social Media API](/Diagrams/social.png)

 ## Deployment
-The following diagram models a sample deployment of the Hey Blue! system on the Google Cloud Platform.
-A brief overview of the relevant GCP services follows
+The next diagram models a sample deployment of the Hey Blue! system on the Google Cloud Platform.
+A brief overview of the involved GCP services follows

 ![gcp](/Diagrams/gcp.png)

-The Cloud Run google service is meant for deploying containerized applications with support for horizontal scaling, load balancing and maintenance of minimum active instances.
+The Cloud Run GCP service is meant for deploying containerized applications with support for horizontal scaling, load balancing and maintenance of minimum active instances.
 Cloud run would be used for deploying the Connections, Profile and Rewards microservices.

 The API gateway allows registration of endpoints for services deployed on GCP (such as Cloud Run) and allows authentication, routing, monitoring, alerting, logging, and tracing of calls to registered services.
 The API gateway can authenticate requests via the Firebase authentication service, which can completely stand in for the IAM service described in our architecture.